KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\routes.py:107`

 **Description**:
-The `update_lead` method is designed to update the status or details of a lead in the CRM system, ensuring that the user has the necessary access rights to perform this operation by checking the lead's current status and verifying user permissions.
+The `update_lead` method is likely called by a CRM system to update the status or details of a specific lead, identified by 'lead_id'.
+It checks access permissions before proceeding with the update using 'LeadStatus.get_by_id' and 'check_access' methods.

 ---